CityOfZion/standards/nodes.md

 #### Hardware
 Nodes should not be run in shared machines for security concerns.
-Prefered form is to run the nodes with colocation in high security datacenters like Deltalis, Equinix and A1 Arsenal.
+Preferred form is to run the nodes with colocation in high security datacenters like Deltalis, Equinix and A1 Arsenal.
 The hardware configurations for the IaaS providers below can serve as a guideline of expectations for 2018.

-Since consensus nodes are the ones computing the network hardware requirements need to be reviewed periodically to guarantee that performance is optimal.
+Since consensus nodes are the ones computing, the network hardware requirements need to be reviewed periodically to guarantee that performance is optimal.

-If colocation is not possible the recommended IaaS providers and **minimum** configurations are listed bellow:
+If colocation is not possible, the recommended IaaS providers and **minimum** configurations are listed below:

 - [OVH EG-32](https://www.ovh.com/us/dedicated-servers/infra/1801eg02.xml)
   - CPU: Intel  Xeon E3-1270v6 - 4c/8t - 3.8GHz